 Returning to the F/A-18 Hornet, Mr. Pavey was assigned to Marine Fighter Attack Squadron (VMFA-212) in Iwakuni, Japan.
 He deployed in support of numerous exercises within the Pacific area of operations to include Hawaii, Korea, Okinawa, Singapore, and Australia.

 Having excelled in the training and education aspect of naval aviation, Mr. Pavey was selected to participate in the Marine Corps Advance Degree Program.
 He attended Grand Valley State University in Grand Rapids, Michigan and graduated with a Master’s Degree in Education.
-His final active duty assignment was with the Marine Corps University as an Academic Curriculum Advisor and the Deputy Director for the Information and Educational Technology Directorate.
+His final active duty assignment was with the Marine Corps University as an Academic Curriculum Advisor.